 4. Muslim women’s Hijab

 The main problem is that the adoption of cultural identifying elements is done without consent.
 What makes this worse is the demeaning and disrespectful presentation of the resulting products.
-Maybe if it would have been done right if Banana Republic had consent from the people who belong to that culture.
+Maybe if it would have been done right if the Banana Republic had consent from the people who belong to that culture.

 The difference between cultural appropriation vs appreciation is that Inclusion and Appreciation is the additional involvement of all parties during a cultural exchange thus creating a sense of ownership and recognition while Cultural appropriation, at times also phrased cultural misappropriation, is the non-consensual adoption of elements of one culture by members of a minority culture.
 Exclusion during this exchange can be controversial when members of a dominant culture appropriate from disadvantaged minority cultures.